SenaYcdl/SenaYcdl/README.md

-- 🌼 I’m currently working on coding and testing
+- 🌼  currently working on coding and testing

 - 🌺 I’m currently learning IT World